MochiDiffusion/MochiDiffusion/README.md

 You will need to convert or download Core ML models in order to use Mochi Diffusion.

+Download preconverted Stable Diffusion v1.5 model [here](https://huggingface.co/pcuenq/coreml-stable-diffusion/tree/main) or few others I've converted [here](https://huggingface.co/godly-devotion/apple-coreml-models/tree/main).

-1. Convert or download Core ML models (do one of the following)
+1. [Convert](https://github.com/apple/ml-stable-diffusion#-converting-models-to-core-ml) or download Core ML models (do one of the following)
-   - Follow the steps [here](https://github.com/apple/ml-stable-diffusion#-converting-models-to-core-ml) to convert existing models to Core ML
-   - Download the preconverted Stable Diffusion Core ML model from [here](https://huggingface.co/pcuenq/coreml-stable-diffusion/tree/main)
 2. Open Mochi Diffusion and in the sidebar click the button with the Folder icon next to the Models list to open the models folder
 3. Create a new folder with the name of the model you want displayed in Mochi Diffusion
 4. Move all Core ML model & related files to the newly created folder